Pregnancy acne can be treated with self-care and medication.

 - Watch what touches your skin.
 Keep your hair clean and off your face.
 Also avoid resting your hands or objects on your face.
 Tight clothing or hats also can pose a problem, especially if you're sweating.
 Sweat and oils can contribute to acne.

-Medication also can be used to treat pregnancy acne but any medication applied to your skin or swallowed during pregnancy can enter your bloodstream and affect your baby.
-While most ingredients in over-the-counter topical acne treatments haven't been studied in pregnancy, typically only small amounts are absorbed into the skin.
+Medication also can be used to treat pregnancy acne.
+However, medications applied to the skin or swallowed during pregnancy can enter your bloodstream and affect the baby.
+While most ingredients in topical acne treatments available without a prescription haven't been studied in pregnancy, typically only small amounts are absorbed into the skin.
 This makes it unlikely that the treatments would pose a risk to a developing baby.

-If you're concerned about pregnancy acne, consult your dermatologist or your health care provider.
+If you're concerned about pregnancy acne, consult your health care provider.
 Together you can weigh the benefits and risks of various treatment options.

-- Questions and answers about acne.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Acne/default.asp.
-Accessed July 26, 2016.
+- Acne.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health-topics/acne.
+Accessed March 23, 2022.